This article focuses on steps to unplug the database from the container database and then plugging it back to the same or another container.

-Before unplugging database make sure you are connected to appropriate database and close the pluggable database.
+Before unplugging database make sure that you are connected to an appropriate database and close the pluggable database.

-In our scenario, we are plugging back the unplugged database to the same container database.
-But in case where you need to unplugged database to another container database, it is always essential to verify the compatibility of pluggable database with container database.
+Now, after unplugging DB, we are plugging back the unplugged database to the same container database.
+But in the case when you need to unplugged the database to another container database, it is always essential first to verify the compatibility of the pluggable database with a container database.
 The verification can be done with Oracle Package and Stored Procedure.

 “DB_PDB.CHECK_PLUG_COMPATIBILITY”.
-This can be simply verified using PL/SQL code written below:
+This can be simply verified using PL/SQL code shown below:

-As we seen, the output results that unplugged database is compatible we can proceed further plugging it.
-Here the xml file will be used generated while unplugging database, for creation and plugging the database.
+Here the XML file will be generated while unplugging the database, for the creation and plugging the database.

-Once pluggable database is created and plugged, you can see that newly created database is in mount state.
+Once the pluggable database is created and plugged in, you can see the newly created database is in mount state.